 At VOLT Studios, Minneapolis

 I worked several years at the post-production shop VOLT Studios, where I wore the hats of Production Artist, Motion Graphics Assistant, Designer, & PA.
 Our small talented team collaborated with the most influential ad agencies in Minneapolis on high end video projects for top notch brands like General Mills, Cadillac, and Subaru.
 I was fortunate to have worked with such talented people to learn from.
 This experience taught me attentiveness to detail, professionalism, and how to balance it all with fun.

 Then for several more years I was a FT Designer at Hubbard Broadcasting.
-Notable projects include: full identity system for the 2016 Cat Video Festival held at the St. Paul Saint's Stadium, rebranding of the unique entertainment-focused talk radio station myTalk107.1, and social media graphic development for national and local businesses with our Social Media Management team.
+Notable projects include: full identity system for the 2016 Cat Video Festival, (help with the) rebranding of the unique entertainment-focused talk radio station myTalk107.1, and social media graphic development for national and local businesses with our Social Media Management team.
 It was rewarding collaborating so closely with business owners and Program Directors in the quickly adaptive climate of media.
-The last 5 months of this job was 100% remote as I traveled around the world (see below).

 The greatest (and most difficult) lesson I've learned about design is to be very conscious of how ego (say— being fixed on the initial idea tunnel vision) can be the greatest road block to coming up with the best objective solution.
 Design principles and listening should be leading the process, always.
 The goal is to build the best solution, not the first one.

 The latest I'm up to on Instagram (@daniella_loop_and_laurel) —